-5.1.2 The class DS will race in one categorie/ the classes DL/DU will race in two categories
+5.1.2 The class DS will race in one category/ the classes DL/DU will race in two categories

-Category 1: All four sled dog breeds
+Category 1: All five sled dog breeds

-Category 2: Alaskan Malamute, Samoyed and Greenland Dog only
+Category 2: Alaskan Malamutes, Samoyeds, Canadian Eskimo Dogs and Greenland Dogs only

-5.1.3 Rules Pool

-Skijöring 1-2 dogs, pool from 2 Dogs

-Pulka 1-4 dogs, pool from 4 Dogs

-DL 3-6 dogs pool from 7 Dogs

-DU 7-14 dogs, pool from 14 Dogs
+5.1.3 Pool Rules Skijöring 1-2 dogs, from a pool of 2 dogs Pulka 1-4 dogs, from a pool of 4 dogs DL 3-6 dogs, from a pool of 7 dogs DU 7-14 dogs, from a pool of 14 dogs

-- 5.2.1 All harnesses shall be padded around the neck and chest area. - 5.2.2 The type of sled used is at the option of the participant but subject to the approval of the race marshal. - 5.2.3 Pulka weights are identical to the sprint class. - 5.2.4 The emergency equipment is mandatory and consists of: - First aid kit for dog and human - Knife or other cutting tool, - One (1) set of booties for each dog in the team, - Spare equipment, minimum 2 each: harnesses, leaches, collars, neck lines, ski poles\, extra ski\, \(DS only) - 5.2.6 The race marshal may extend the list of emergency equipment.
+5.2.1 All harnesses shall be padded around the neck and chest area.

+5.2.2 The type of sled used is at the option of the participant but subject to the approval of the race marshal.

+5.2.3 Pulka weights are identical to the sprint class.

+- 5.2.4 The emergency equipment is mandatory and consists of: - First aid kit for dog and human - Knife or other cutting tool, - One (1) set of booties for each dog in the team, - Spare equipment, minimum 2 each: harnesses, leaches, collars, neck lines, ski poles, extra ski, - (DS only)

+Unless mandated otherwise by the race marshal, in Skijoring carrying an emergency kit is voluntary.

+5.2.5 The race marshal may extend the list of emergency equipment.
 Such extension must be announced early prior the first heat, to allow every driver to complete his equipment.
-If the trail requires extra equipment, such as braking chain, compass, headlamp, water, dog food, stakeout or else, it has to be listed in the official announcement of the event - 5.2.7 The racing number shall be displayed as decided by the race marshal. - 5.2.8 Exclusive sprintsledges are not allowed in MD and D1)
+If the trail requires extra equipment, such as braking chain, compass, headlamp, water, dog food, stake-out or else, it has to be listed in the official announcement of the event

+5.2.6 The racing number shall be displayed as decided by the race marshal.

+5.2.7 Sleds designed exclusively for sprint races are not allowed in MD and $D^{1)}$

+5.2.8 Competitors are not allowed to wear shoes that are dangerous for the dogs.
+Shoes with metal spikes or studs up to 1mm are allowed.

-- 5.3.1 If a team leaves the trail, the participant shall return the team to the point at which he left the trail or, if that is not practical and without shortening the course or eliminating any checkpoints, the participant may proceed to the next checkpoint. - 5.3.2 A participant may accept outside hospitality along the trail, as offered to all participants, but shall be solely responsible for the care of his team dogs. - 5.3.3 No participant shall accept outside help in the process of caring for his dogs' daily maintenance needs unless authorized by the race marshal and available to all participants in the race. - 5.3.4 A disqualified or withdrawn participant shall give the right of way to all teams on the trail remaining in competition. - 5.3.5 Disqualified participants, and participants voluntarily withdrawing from the race, shall proceed to the next or nearest trail official and report to the official in charge. - 5.3.6 In the case of a participant being incapacitated on the trail and unable to proceed, rules related to emergency situations shall apply. - 5.3.7 No litter shall be left on or near the trail. - 5.3.8 Team and equipment inspections may be conducted at checkpoints on the trail.
+5.3.1 If a team leaves the trail, the participant shall return the team to the point at which he left the trail or, if that is not practical and without shortening the course or eliminating any checkpoints, the participant may proceed to the next checkpoint.

+5.3.2 A participant may accept outside hospitality along the trail, as offered to all participants, but shall be solely responsible for the care of his team dogs.

+5.3.3 No participant shall accept outside help in the process of caring for his dogs' daily maintenance needs unless authorized by the race marshal and available to all participants in the race.

+5.3.4 A disqualified or withdrawn participant shall give the right of way to all teams on the trail remaining in competition.

+5.3.5 Disqualified participants, and participants voluntarily withdrawing from the race, shall proceed to the next or nearest trail official and report to the official in charge.

+5.3.6 In the case of a participant being incapacitated on the trail and unable to proceed, rules related to emergency situations shall apply.

+5.3.7 No litter shall be left on or near the trail.

+5.3.8 Team and equipment inspections may be conducted at checkpoints on the trail.

+Sleddograces since 1995